Basra97/2420-Assignment-3/README.md

 The goal of this assignment is to create a Bash script that generates a static `index.html` file that contains system information, the file runs daily at 05:00 using a `systemd` service and timer.
 The script that creates the HTML document will be ran on your Arch Linux and hosted from a `nginx` web server which has a `ufw` (uncomplicated firewall) to secure your server.

-note to self:
-make sure the questions are answered

 ## Table of Contents

 1. [Task 1: Creation of System User](#task-1-creation-of-system-user)